 Option D. Program or Strategy Review (30 points)

 Find a method for teaching thinking skills, cooperative learning, or motivation, or a problem solving program or other heavily researched method (e.g., reciprocal teaching, cooperative scripts, etc.) and review or synthesize that approach and its applicability to learners who you currently or someday might teach.
 What flaws or limitations are apparent?
 What are the strengths or potential uses of the program?
 You might ask a teacher how he or she would actually use it in the classroom.
 You are to turn in a 2-4 page single-spaced review of this program or approach.
-These papers will be graded for (1) logic and organization, (2) completeness and depth, and (3) relevance and practicality.
+These papers will be graded for (1) relevance, logic, and organization, (2) completeness and depth, and (3) originality, impact, insight, and practicality.

 Option E. Expert or Scholar Review (30 points)